Aurelien-Pelissier/IBMQ-Quantum-Programming/README.md

 <img src="https://raw.githubusercontent.com/Aurelien-Pelissier/IBMQ-Quantum-Computing/master/img/Shor.png" width=800>

-The quantum gate *Ua* refers to the unitary operator that perform the modular multiplication function *x → ax (modN)*.
+The quantum gate *Ua* refers to the unitary operator that perform the modular exponentiation function *x → a^x (modN)*.
 The implementation of controlled *Ua* as well as the inverfe QFT gate are relatively complex [4,5].
 Details about how and why this algorithm works can be found in the [IBM User Guide](https://quantumexperience.ng.bluemix.net/proxy/tutorial/full-user-guide/004-Quantum_Algorithms/110-Shor's_algorithm.html).